lucarossi9/statistical_computation_4/index.md

 # Second dataset

 The dataset is composes of 930 cell, across three cell lines.
 The cell lines consist of transformed cell populations with the ability to divide indefinitely.
 They have great utility in research and have led to numerous important discoveries throughout medicine.
 In particular, the three cell type we’re considering are H9, MDA-MB-231 and PC3.
 For each of these cell lines we dispose of a dataset with a certain number of cell, each of that is charachterized by its name (index value) and its description given by 253 genes (columns).
 For each cell we also are provided with the cycle phases they are in, that can be G0/G1,S or G2/M, which has been found measuring the DNA content.
-The proportion of cells in phases varied between the cells, for example the percentage of cells in the G0/G1 phase is 54% for the PC-3 and 73% for the H9.
+The proportion of cells in G0/G1 phases varied from 54% of PC-3 cells to 73% of H9 cells.

 The 253 genes are the result of a filtering process applied on a total of 333 genes.
 The cell cycle associated genes are 119/333, which provide information of the entire cell cycle.
 The non-cell-cycle associated genes are 214/333 and have primary roles in the inflammatory response and housekeeping controls.

-In the scatter plots below we applied TSNE method (t-distributed Stochastic Neighbor Embedding), which is a technique for dimensionality reduction that is particularly well suited for the visualization of high-dimensional datasets.

-- __H9 (HTB-176)__: is a cutaneous human cell affected by lymphoma desease.
-This dataset contains 227 cells.
+- __H9 (HTB-176)__: is a cutaneous human cell of the prostate tissue affected by lymphoma desease.
+This dataset contains 361 cells.
  {% include TSNE_H9.html %}
  {% include phases_h9.html %}
 -	__MDA-MB-231 (HTB-26)__: is an epithelial human cell of the breast tissue (Mammary gland) affected by adenocarcinoma.
-This dataset contains 342 cells.
+This dataset contains 227 cells.
  {% include TSNE_MB.html %}
  {% include phases_mb.html %}
 -	__PC3 (CRL-1435)__: is an epithelial human cell of the prostate tissue affected by adenocarcinoma (Grade IV).
-This dataset contains 361 cells.
+This dataset contains 342 cells.
  {% include TSNE_PC3.html %}
  {% include phases_pc3.html %}